Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 Adam hugged him.
 "I'm sorry too.
 Love you, Dad."

 "Love you too, man.
-Just...try and stay out of any more fights?"
+Just... try and stay out of any more fights?"

 "I'll try."